 - i.
-In accordance with 42 CFR 438.608 and this Agreement, the MCOP must contract only with providers that are enrolled with ODM and are active providers in ODM's provider network management system. - ii.
+To reduce provider burden and promote consistency across the Ohio managed care program, ODM has retained the administrative responsibilities for provider enrollment and for credentialing and re-credentialing.
+ODM's provider network management (PNM) system is the State's system of record for Medicaid provider data. - ii.
+In accordance with 42 CFR 438.608 and this Agreement, the MCOP must contract only with providers that are enrolled with ODM and are active providers in ODM's provider network management system. - iii.
 Prior to contracting with a provider or listing the provider as a network provider, the MCOP must validate that the provider is active in ODM's provider network management system and, for eligible to render the specific waiver service, when applicable, using the PMF or ODA-certified provider file.
-If a provider is not active in ODM's provider network management system, the MCOP must direct the provider to ODM's portal to submit an application for screening and enrollment prior to contracting. - iii.
-Except for waiver providers, in accordance with 42 CFR 438.602, an MCOP may execute a temporary 120 calendar day network provider agreement pending the outcome of the ODM screening, enrollment, and revalidation process.
-The MCOP must immediately terminate the provider and notify affected members upon notification from ODM that the network provider cannot be enrolled or upon the expiration of one 120 calendar day period without enrollment of the provider in Ohio Medicaid.
+If a provider is not active in ODM's provider network management system, the MCOP must direct the provider to ODM's portal to submit an application for screening and enrollment prior to contracting. - iv.
+The MCOP must conduct a daily reconciliation of the MCOP's provider network and ODM's provider network management system using PNM system data (the provider master file (PMF) and all supplemental files generated by ODM systems) to ensure that network providers and staff affiliations remain active in ODM's provider network management system. - v.
+Except for waiver providers, in accordance with 42 CFR 438.602, an MCOP may execute a temporary 120 calendar day network provider agreement pending the outcome of the

+ODM screening, enrollment, and revalidation process.
+If a provider is not enrolling with ODM because they are operating under an out-of-network contract, or when the provider applicant does not identify with a provider type that is available on the web application, the MCOP must complete the form specified by ODM (ODM 10282) and submit the form to ODM for screening and enrollment.
+The application can be found at: https://medicaid.ohio.gov/stakeholders-and-partners/legal-and-contracts/forms/forms.
+The MCOP must immediately terminate the provider and notify affected members upon notification from ODM that the provider cannot be enrolled.
 In this instance, no advance contract termination notice to the provider is required.
-If a provider applicant does not identify with a provider type that is available on the web application, they must complete a form specified by ODM and the MCOP shall submit the form to ODM for screening and enrollment.
-The application can be found at: http://www.medicaid.ohio.gov/Provider/EnrollmentandSupport/ProviderEnrollment.

-- iv.
-The MCOP may only pay a provider who is enrolled with ODM unless the provider is rendering services with a temporary 120 calendar day agreement, a single-case agreement, or for emergency services in accordance with 42 CFR 438.114. - v.
+- vi.
+The MCOP may only pay a provider who is enrolled with ODM unless the provider is rendering services with a temporary 120 calendar day agreement, a single-case agreement, or for emergency services in accordance with 42 CFR 438.114. - vii.
 Prior to execution of the subcontract, and prior to furnishing waiver services, and in accordance with 5160-58-04 of the Administrative Code.
 All waiver service providers must be enrolled with ODM in active status and must be certified by ODA or approved by ODM appropriately in MITS or Ohio Medicaid Enterprise System (OMES) for each waiver service to be subcontracted or included in a single case agreement by the MCOP.
 Waiver providers are not eligible for the temporary 120 calendar day contract and must have each waiver service for which they are subcontracting identified in MITS or OMES. - b.
 The MCOP may not employ or contract with providers excluded from participation in federal health care programs under either Section 1128 or Section 1128A of the Social Security Act.
 Only those providers who meet the applicable criteria specified in this document, and as determined by ODM, will be counted toward meeting minimum panel requirements.